Skills copilot-sdk

 Test it

 Using "copilot-sdk".
-Create a session and ask Copilot to explain a Python function
+Create a minimal Python client that asks Copilot to summarize a document.

 Expected outcome: